sunilson/Random-Animated-Gradient-Background-Android/README.md

-# 🌈 Animated Gradient Background for Android Views 🌈
+# 🌈 Random Animated Gradient Background for Android Views 🌈

+To get an animated gradient as a background of any View you just need an AnimationList of GradientDrawable's